ga-curriculum/github-collaboration/collaborator-method-pull-requests/README.md

 When you navigate to the pull request page, you will see the `Comparing changes` section.
 This section is where you will select the branches you want to compare.
 Two dropdowns in this section allow you to choose the base branch and the compare branch.

 - **Base branch** - This is the branch you want to merge your changes into.
 This is typically the `main` branch.
 - **Compare branch** - This is the branch you want to merge into the base branch.
 This is typically the feature branch you have been working on.
 In our case, it is `<identifier>/new-feature`.
-Note the arrow going from the compare branch to the base branch - this indicates the flow of your code.
+Note the arrow going from the ***compare branch*** to the ***base branch*** - this indicates the flow of your code.

 You can see these dropdowns outlined in red in the screenshot below.

 ![Screenshot of the GitHub 'Compare changes' page for the repository 'github-collaboration' in the 'GA-Student' account.
 The page allows users to compare changes across branches, commits, tags, and more.
 The user can select a base branch and a comparison branch from dropdown menus.
 These are outlined in red.](./assets/github-compare-branches.png)

-Click the **compare** dropdown, and select the branch you want to compare to the `main` branch.
+Select the **compare** dropdown, and select the branch you want to compare to the `main` branch.
 This is outlined in red in the screenshot below (although the branch name you want to compare to the `main` branch will be different).
 Note the search feature here - it may be necessary to use this when more branches are made in a repo.

 ![Screenshot of the GitHub 'Compare changes' page for the repository 'github-collaboration' in the 'GA-Student' account.
 The 'compare' dropdown menu outlined in red is open, allowing the user to choose a branch or tag to compare with.
 In the branch list, 'ga-student/new-feature' is outlined in red.](./assets/github-compare-select.png)